2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### RBF (Replace-By-Fee)

 Replace-By-Fee (RBF) is a Bitcoin protocol feature that allows you to replace a previously broadcast transaction (while still unconfirmed).
 This allows randomizing your wallet’s transaction fingerprint or replacing it with a higher fee rate to move the transaction higher in the queue of confirmation (mining) priority.
-This will effectively replace the original transaction as the higher fee rate will be prioritized, and once confirmed, invalidate the original one (no double spend).
+This will effectively replace the original transaction as the higher fee rate will be prioritized, and once confirmed, it will invalidate the original one (no double spend).

-Press the "Advanced Settings button to view the RBF options;
+Press the "Advanced Settings" button to view the RBF options.

 ![image](assets/en/16.webp)

-- Randomize for higher privacy, Allows the transaction to be replaced automatically for randomization of transaction fingerprint.
+- Randomize for higher privacy, allows the transaction to be replaced automatically for randomization of the transaction fingerprint.
-- Yes, Flag transaction for RBF and be replaced explicitly (Not replaced by default, only by input)
+- Yes, flag transaction for RBF and be replaced explicitly (Not replaced by default, only by input)
-- No, Do not allow the transaction to be replaced.
+- No, do not allow the transaction to be replaced.

 ### Coin Selection